JiscaH/sequoiaExtra/imputator/readme.md

 for this run `sequoia` (https://github.com/JiscaH/sequoia_notR) with only option `--pedigreeIN <filename>`, which is analogous to function `CalcOHLLR()` in the sequoia R package (https://jiscah.github.io/reference/CalcOHLLR.html ).

+# Alternative methods

+The program also offers to alternative, simpler imputation methods.
+These are mostly there to allow easy performance comparisons, but may be useful if e.g. the iterative peeling method takes too long.
+These are:

+- imputation based on parental/ancestral genotypes only, ignoring any full siblings mates of parents, or descendants: option `--quick`
+- imputation without any pedigree, using allele frequencies only: option `--no-pedigree`

 # Output